Updated March 2020

 A project management tool is a software that helps you and your team organize work and keep track of complex long- and short-term projects.
 This is done by allowing you to better visualize tasks and the progress being made.

-Most project management tools come with these helpful features:
+Most project management software come with some combination of these helpful features:

 - Task tracking: Gantt charts, calendars, and task lists by team or individual